Chapter 5: Academic Information

 Change of Grade

 The faculty instructor is solely responsible for assigning the grade in a course.
 All grades become final when they have been assigned and reported to the Office of the Registrar.
 A faculty member may report a correction of a final grade to the Office of the Registrar only if a clerical or procedural error was made in assigning, transmitting, or recording the original grade.
 A grade may not be changed as a result of re-evaluation, re-examination, or the submission of additional work after the term ends.
-Any grade change must have the approval of the department chair and the graduate associate dean of the student’s school or college.
+Any grade change must have the approval of the department chair and the Associate Dean for Graduate Studies.
 No grade may be changed after one year.

 Auditing Courses